Pavel Pavlovich Demidov, 2nd Prince of San Donato: Bachelor life

 Paul Demidoff, Prince of San Donato.
 Gustave Ricard, 1859.

-During Paul's years as a bachelor, he has been portrayed as a captivating personality, but also as a proud Demidov and bragger.
-Getting to know Uncle Anatole was not good for Paul.
-He led Paul into the world of gambling in the Paris aristocracy and into the arms of expensive mistresses.
-Paul devoted himself to leading the extravagant life of an young aristocrat at gambling casinos and hotels; at his homes in Paris and in the high society favoured spa town of Deauville.
+During Paul's bachelorhood, he has been described by his contemporaries as a boastful personality.
+Under the influence of his Uncle Anatole, Paul has been involved with Paris aristocracy through gambling and relationships.
+He had homes in Paris and resort town of Deauville.
+His experiences included visiting casinos and hotels frequently.

 Because of his volatile nature, he got into trouble time and time again - even in a duel with a Spaniard, which mother Aurora had to settle.
 Alarming information about Paul's behaviour was also carried to the relatives and to the court in Russia.
 Aurora settled in Paris for the winter seasons between 1863 and 1865 in an attempt to control her son's life.
 In order to pay Paul's enormous gambling debts, she had to sell Le Grand Sancy diamond for £100,000 (c. £6 million in 2017 currency), given to her as a morning gift the day after the wedding, by Paul's father.

 It was not until 1862 that the estate of Father Paul Demidov was finally divided.
 At the same time, the management of the Demidov companies were completely taken over by the young Paul Demidov, when mother Aurora stepped aside.
 Uncle Anatole Demidov had resigned from the company as early as 1856, when Paul had turned 17 years old.
 The result was a decline in the profitability of the company's production.
 There were several reasons.
 Anatole Demidov's annuity was disproportionate to the company's return.
 Paul himself spent a wasteful life and had little interest in running the company.

 Part of the reason was the abolition of serfdom in Russia in 1861, when mining companies also lost their free labour.
 As the situation worsened, mother Aurora had to return to the company's management.
 It was feared that the mines were running out, and costs rose when the workers had to be paid in cash.
 Paul had to sell his mansion in Paris along with its art collections, and also his luxurious villa at Deauville.
 The Demidov palace on the exclusive Bolshaya Morskaya Street in Saint Petersburg was rented and finally sold in 1875 to the Italian ambassador.
 Things came to such a state that Aurora's four stranded nut-sized morning gift pearls were being held by a bank as a security for the company's one million-rouble debt (c. $14,400,000 in 2017 currency).
 Pearls can be seen in the portrait of Aurora, with the young Paul.

 However, Anatole Demidov's death in 1870 alleviated the situation of the Demidov company, as his large annuity did not accumulate anymore in the company's expenses.